EBATINCA/OmeroSlicerDevEnv/README.md

 Docker volumes:

-- slicer_volume: Volume for 3D Slicer for images and extensions
+- slicer_volume: Volume for 3D Slicer for images, extensions and IDs of the Omero.web images.
+This volume is also in omeroweb_docker.
 - postgresql_volume: Volume for PostgresSQL
 - omero_server_volume: Volume for Omero.server
 - omero_web_conf_volume: Volume for configuration for Omero.web